Arctic Guardians support response to Yakutat local disaster

 |1

-This work, Arctic Guardians support response to Yakutat local disaster [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Arctic Guardians support response to Yakutat local disaster, by CPT David Bedard, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT